ARDG-NRAO/LibRA/README.md

 reusable software library.
 This significantly simplifies the software stack and the resulting software dependency graph.
 A suite of standalone applications are also available which can be built as relocatable Linux executable.
 The resulting software stack is shown below.
-Figure on the left shows our current software stack where the RA Algorithms layer is built on RA-specificdata access and CASACore layers.
-Work is in progress to decouple the RA Algorithms layer from RA-specific layers with API based on the C++ Standard Template Library (STL).
-With a translation layer RA-specific libraries (CASACore, RA Data Access/Iterators) will be usable for RA application.
+Figure on the left shows our current software stack where the RA Algorithms layer is built on RA-specificdata access and CASACore layers.  _Work is in progress to decouple the RA Algorithms layer from RA-specific layers with API based on the C++ Standard Template Library (STL)_.
+With a translation layer RA-specific libraries (CASACore, RA Data Access/Iterators) may be replaced for use of RA Algorithms in other domains.

 [`libparafeed`](https://github.com/sanbee/parafeed.git) in the figures below is a standalone library for embedded user interface used for command-line configuration of LibRA apps.